-(UPDATE: This law is set to change on January 1, 2021.
-Merely holding a cell phone while driving will be unlawful.
+(UPDATE: This law was repealed on January 1, 2021.
+Merely holding a cell phone while driving is now unlawful.
 Read about that change here.)

 It used to be that texting while driving was a secondary offense, which meant that law enforcement could only cite you for that offense if they had another reason to stop you.
 But as of July of 2013, texting while driving is now a primary offense.